oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2/README.md

   * under `Subnet Access` select `Private Subnet`
   * click on `Create Subnet` to create it

+* this example uses [OCI Container Registry](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) to store the container image required for the deployment.
+For the `Makefile` to execute the container build and push process to Oracle Cloud Container Registry, you have to setup in your local terminal the  `TENANCY_NAME` and `REGION_KEY` environment variables.`TENANCY_NAME` is the name of your tenancy, which you can find under your [account settings](https://cloud.oracle.com/tenancy) and the `REGION_KEY` is a 3 letter name of your tenancy region, you consider to use for this example, for example IAD for Ashburn, or FRA for Frankfurt.
+You can find the region keys in our public documentation for [Regions and Availability Domains](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm)

+    ```bash
+    export TENANCY_NAME=<your-tenancy-name>
+    export REGION_KEY=<region-key>
+    ```

+## Deploy with TGI Container

+* build the TGI container image, this step would take awhile

+    ```bash
+    make build.tgi
+    ```

+* before we can push the newly build container make sure that you've created the `text-generation-interface-odsc` repository in your tenancy.
+  * Go to your tenancy [Container Registry](https://cloud.oracle.com/compute/registry/containers)
+  * Click on the `Create repository` button
+  * Select `Private` under Access types
+  * Set `text-generation-interface-odsc` as a `Repository name`
+  * Click on `Create` button

+* you may need to `docker login` to the Oracle Cloud Container Registry (OCIR) first, if you haven't done so before been able to push the image.
+To login you have to use your [API Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm) that can be created under your `Oracle Cloud Account->Auth Token`.
+You need to login only once.

+    ```bash
+    docker login -u '<tenant-namespace>/<username>' <region>.ocir.io
+    ```

+    If `your tenancy` is **federated** with Oracle Identity Cloud Service, use the format `<tenancy-namespace>/oracleidentitycloudservice/<username>`

+* push the container image to the OCIR

+    ```bash
+    make push.tgi
+    ```

 * create logging for the model deployment
   * go to the [OCI Logging Service](https://cloud.oracle.com/logging/log-groups) and select `Log Groups`
   * either select one of the existing Log Groups or create a new one